Adrian Griffin: Personal life

-Griffin has completed his bachelor's and master's degrees from Seton Hall and is working on his doctorate in leadership studies.
-Griffin's son Adrian Jr. is a five-star recruit in the class of 2021 and was drafted 16th overall to the Atlanta Hawks in 2022.
-Griffin’s other son, Alan, played his first two college seasons at Illinois before transferring to Syracuse to continue his collegiate career.
-His daughter, Aubrey, plays for UConn.
+Griffin's son Adrian Jr. was a McDonald's All-American and five-star recruit in the class of 2021 and was drafted 16th overall to the Atlanta Hawks in 2022.
+Griffin's other son, Alan, played his first two college seasons at Illinois before transferring to Syracuse his junior season.
+He last played for the Milwaukee Bucks on a summer league contract.
+His daughter, Aubrey, was also McDonald's All-American and five-star recruit in the class of 2019 and played at UConn.
+She was drafted in the third round of the 2025 WNBA draft by the Minnesota Lynx.